 Lake George Leaf Peeping Guide To Fall Foliage

 Did you know Lake George features some of the best views of autumn in the Adirondacks?
-The leaves begin to turn in the Adirondack Park in late September, and before you know it, the surrounding mountains are full of color.
+The leaves begin to turn in the Adirondack Park in late September, and before you know it, the surrounding mountains are full of fall color.

 When to Go Leaf Peeping